 To increase the production and preservation of affordable housing statewide, OPSD partnered with the Governor's Office of Housing to submit an application for US HUD Pathways to Removing Obstacles to Housing (PRO Housing) funding this past October.
 The theme of the application, Infrastructure Unlocks Housing, reflects the recommendations emerging from HHFDC's "Yes In My Back Yard" efforts and OPSD's Infrastructure Finance and Delivery Strategies in TOD Pilot Areas study.
-The figure illustrated how regional infrastructure investments enable multiple projects to move forward.
 Approximately \$10 million was requested to:

-- Create a statewide infrastructure bank; - Create a Community Facilities District or similar financing mechanism in Iwilei, O'ahu; and - Fund infrastructure planning and design for TOD projects in Līhu'e, Kaua'i, and for Kahekili Terrace, Maui and Kamakana Villages, Hawai'i.
+- Create a statewide Infrastructure Bank; - Create a Community Facilities District in Iwilei, Oahu; and - Fund infrastructure planning and design for TOD projects in Lihue, Kauai, and for Kahekili Terrace, Maui and Kamakana Villages, Hawaii.